 Streamline the transition between Part C and Part B services to ensure families can navigate the changes between infant and toddler services offered through the Department of Health and preschool services offered through the Department of Education.

-Develop a network of high quality early learning programs with practitioners trained in trauma informed care for children in foster care with dedicated revenue.
+Develop a network of high quality early learning programs with practitioners trained in trauma informed care for children in foster care with dedicated revenue for services.

 Support young adults who are leaving foster care and are transitioning to independence.

 Ensure that children who have been abused and/or neglected are provided with safe, stable and permanent homes.

 Support the establishment and expansion of evidence-based programs that promote early intervention and safe, but expedited, permanency for the child such as Early Childhood Court.

 Maximize investments in youth through evidence-based prevention and diversion programs including those for Juvenile Assessment Centers (JACs) in areas of high utilization, Children in Need of Services/Families in Need of Services (CINS/FINS), multi-dimensional and functional family therapy, and effective girls’ and boys’ programs.